The Ultimate Guide To Authorized User Tradelines

 For example, direct sellers advertise on ad platforms and websites such as eBay, craigslist, etc..
 The only advantage of such offers is the price.
 Typically, independent tradelines cost 1.5-2x less.
 The downside about buying directly from the cardholder is these tradelines carry a high level of risk.

-They may be low quality, CPN tradelines, or complete scams.
+They may be low quality, CPN tradelines, or even complete scams.
 When you consider purchasing these, you'll often see false reviews, unverified claims, and many other tactics that are used to steal your money.
 You could end up paying for something that you never receive, or, something that actually harms your credit rather than helps it.
 Additionally, you're putting your personal information at risk which is never a good idea.
 When purchasing direct from a cardholder, there's no telling what the outcome may be and if you don't get what you paid for there is very little recourse that can be taken.
+A trusted third-party mediator, broker, or tradeline retailer is key to keeping you and your information safe.

 Real tradeline companies put their reputation on the line by providing specific guarantees, data security, and high-quality customer service.
 Any reputable and professional tradeline company will screen, inspect and evaluate potential tradelines using a required verification process so you can trust that the tradelines are legitimate.